Filing the California Articles of Organization is Easy!

 To learn more about what a registered agent does and how to choose one, read our What is a Registered Agent guide.

-You must state whether or not your LLC will be managed by manager(s) or members.
+You must state if your LLC will be managed by a manager, more than one manager, or all of the members.

-To learn everything you need to know about choosing your management structure, read our Management by Members or Managers guide.
+To learn more about choosing your management structure, read our Management by Members or Managers guide.

 Step 3: File the Articles of Organization